-1. What Certifications Do You Have?
+Question #1: What Advisory Certifications Do You Have?

-An advisor’s certifications can be a good indicator of his or her level of experience and expertise.
+A financial advisor’s certifications can be a good indicator of his or her level of experience and expertise.
 Two of the most notable designations are the certified financial planner (CFP) and chartered financial consultant (ChFC).
 Both require an advisor to have a certain level of experience, complete coursework, submit to a background check and abide by a set of ethical standards.

 Certifications can also indicate an area of specialization, which may make an advisor better equipped to serve your particular set of needs.
 Advisors with tax expertise have designations such as a certified public accountant (CPA) or a personal financial specialist (PFS), which are CPAs who also offer more comprehensive planning.
 Advisors with insurance expertise may hold a chartered life underwriter (CLU) designation.
 Of course, not all certifications carry equal weight as some are much easier to earn than others.
-Here is a complete overview of the top financial certifications.

 This is a crucial question to ask a financial advisor.
 Fiduciaries must put their clients’ best interests before their own.
 Because of this obligation, financial advisors who are bound by fiduciary duty tend to have fewer conflicts of interest and thus be more trustworthy.
 Financial professionals who aren’t bound by fiduciary duty are simply required to uphold a suitability obligation, which means that while they must make suitable recommendations to their clients they aren’t required to put their clients’ best interests before their own.

-You should explicitly ask an advisor whether they have any potential conflicts of interest.
+You should explicitly ask the advisor whether they have any potential conflicts of interest.
 Some advisors may also act as insurance agents or representatives of a broker-dealer.
 They may earn commissions from selling or trading products, which may incentivize them to sell these products to their clients.

-3. Do You Have Any Disclosures?
+Question #3: Do You Have Any Disclosures on Your Record?

 Advisors should be able to tell you whether they or their firm have faced any past regulatory, criminal or disciplinary actions.
 It’s important to know whether an advisor or their firm has previously violated rules or misled consumers.
 A number of similar complaints filed against an advisor or firm’s track record may raise a red flag.